 Country music might be filled with songs about whiskey, beer, and wild nights on the town, but there are several artists within the genre who choose not to imbibe.
-Whether it’s because they have successfully battled an addiction, or simply choose not to partake, we found nine singers in country music who remain sober.
+Whether it’s because they have successfully battled an addiction, or simply choose not to partake, we found ten singers in country music who choose to remain sober.

 1. Tim McGraw

 “My emotional absence was noticed and it was not scoring any points,” McGraw recalled in his 2019 book, Grit & Grace: Train the Mind, Train the Body, Own Your Life.
 “Getting real like only she can do, Faith told me, ‘Partying or family, take your pick.’”

 Keith Urban had a few attempts at sobriety before he finally got clean for good in 2006, only four months after he wed Nicole Kidman, at the encouragement of his new bride.

 “I caused the implosion of my fresh marriage,” Urban later said (via The Fix).
 “It survived, but it’s a miracle it did.
 I was spiritually awoken with her.
 And for the first time in my life, I could shake off the shackles of addiction.”